jrohatiner/ngDemoCLI/README.md

 ## Build

-Run `npm build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-Run `npm build:serve` to build the project.
+Run `npm run build:serve` to build the project.
 Navigate to `http://localhost:9000/`.

 ## Running unit tests